 The mission of the Firoz and Najma Foundation is to provide educational support for students from underdeveloped countries, to support the arts in selected communities, and to initiate ground level education and health programs aimed at assisting young women.

 The London School of Economics and Political Science (LSE) is a world-class centre for its concentration of teaching and research across the full range of the social, political and economic sciences.

 If English is not the first language a minimum of IELTS 6.5 or equivalent is required with all elements passed at 6.0 or above.
 Applicants who have previously successfully completed programmes delivered in English will be exempt from the above requirement subject to submission of documentation.

-Course Level: Scholarship is available for pursuing a graduate programme.
+Course Level: award is available for pursuing a graduate programme.

-Study Subject: Scholarship is awarded to study the subjects offered by the university.
+Study Subject: award is awarded to study the subjects offered by the university.

-Eligibility: The Foundation has established an endowed scholarship for students from Belize or Uganda.
+Eligibility: The Foundation has established an endowed funding for students from Belize or Uganda.
 If no suitable student from Belize or Uganda is found, students from other countries may be considered.

 Nationality: Students from Belize or Uganda are eligible to apply.